madmurphy/not-autotools/README.md

 This project has many similarities with the [**Autoconf Archive**][3], however there are important differences too.

-One important difference is that while the **Autoconf Archive** mostly aims at solving compiler or dependency problems, **Not Autotools** has a broader focus, which includes expanding the M4 language to try and render it as less painful as possible in its integration with the shell and the `configure` script.
+One difference is that while the **Autoconf Archive** mostly aims at solving compiler or dependency problems, **Not Autotools** has a broader focus, which includes expanding the M4 language to try and render it as less painful as possible in its integration with the shell and the `configure` script.

-One other important difference is represented by the way whereby the macros are distributed.
-The **Autoconf Archive** expects users to install a package that makes some new macros automatically available.
+One other difference is represented by the way whereby the macros are distributed.
+The **Autoconf Archive** expects users to install a package that makes some new macros automatically available via `autoreconf`.
 The **Not Autotools** project instead by design releases macros that need to be manually copied and pasted, or included directly in a build directory.
-This has the advantage of not slowing down the project's evolution, and backward-incompatible changes do not break existing packages.
+This has the advantage of not slowing down the project's evolution, and backward incompatible changes do not break existing packages.

 A way to think of the **Not Autotools** project is as “a possible staging laboratory for the **Autoconf Archive**”.
 Here the macros often change